-Santander Atlas Portfolio 6 is part of the Santander Atlas Portfolio growth range.
-This range consists of five funds numbered 3-7 which are each risk target managed funds - i.e. managed with an investment objective of aiming to stay within a risk profile classification (with volatility parameters) as set and monitored by an external third party risk rating company.
+Santander Atlas Income Portfolio is part of the Santander Atlas Portfolio range.
+This range consists of six funds (five of which are part of the Santander Atlas Portfolio growth range, and in addition Santander Atlas Income Portfolio which is the only fund in the range with an investment objective of a target annual income) which are each risk target managed funds - i.e. managed with an investment objective of aiming to stay within a risk profile classification (with volatility parameters) as set and monitored by an external third party risk rating company.
 This company's risk profile classifications range from 1, the lowest risk profile classification and the least volatile (for example a fund focused on holding cash), to 10, the highest risk profile classification and the most volatile (for example a fund focused on investing in riskier equity regions and non-developed markets).

-The number in the name of each fund in the Santander Atlas Portfolio growth range corresponds to its risk profile classification, ranging from 3 to 7 on the external third party risk rating company's scale.
-The lower the number in the fund's name and risk profile classification, typically the lower its volatility, the higher its exposure to less volatile assets (such as bonds) and the lower its exposure to more volatile assets (such as shares), and the lower its level of expected capital growth, compared to other funds within the range, and vice versa.
+The risk profile classifications within the Santander Atlas Portfolio range span from 3 to 7 on the external third party risk rating company's scale.
+The lower the number in the fund's risk profile classification, typically the lower its volatility, the higher its exposure to less volatile assets (such as bonds) and the lower its exposure to more volatile assets (such as shares), and the lower its level of expected capital growth, compared to other funds within the range, and vice versa.

-The Dynamic Planner risk profiling service is being used to profile each fund in the Santander Atlas Portfolio growth range's investment portfolio.
+The Dynamic Planner risk profiling service is being used to profile each fund in the Santander Atlas Portfolio range's investment portfolio.
 Dynamic Planner is provided by Distribution Technology, an independent company that offers risk profiling services for funds and portfolios.
+Distribution

-Distribution Technology's risk profile classifications are based on forward looking volatility assumptions, and they closely review on an ongoing basis any risk target managed fund and ascribe a risk profile classification to it accordingly.
+Technology's risk profile classifications are based on forward looking volatility assumptions, and they closely review on an ongoing basis any risk target managed fund and ascribe a risk profile classification to it accordingly.
 Whilst Distribution Technology is currently being used, the ACD may change the risk profiling service provider to another independent company in the future, which will be communicated in any future publications of the Prospectus.

-The risk profile classification for each fund in the Santander Atlas Portfolio growth range is different from the Synthetic Risk and Reward Indicator ("SRRI") which is published in each fund's NURS Key Investor Information.
+The risk profile classification for each fund in the Santander Atlas Portfolio range is different from the Synthetic Risk and Reward Indicator ("SRRI") which is published in each fund's NURS Key Investor Information.
 Whilst each fund in the range will be managed with the aim of staying within a risk profile classification, it will not be managed to maintain its SRRI, which may change over time.

-8. Index Disclaimers
+7. Index Disclaimers